setanicholas/portfolio/README.md

 ---

 ## 🚀 Professional Summary
-Dynamic and results-driven **Finance & Technology Executive** with extensive experience leading transformative technology roadmaps and driving business growth through data-driven decision-making.
+Dynamic and results-driven **Finance & Technology Professional** with extensive experience leading transformative technology roadmaps and driving business growth through data-driven decision-making.
 I specialize in scaling financial systems, implementing robust IT governance, and architecting cutting-edge business intelligence platforms for global enterprises.

-Known for my strategic vision, technical expertise, and hands-on leadership in high-stakes environments, I excel in creating systems that empower executive teams and deliver long-term value to stakeholders.
-My technical acumen spans **Python, SQL, Snowflake, JavaScript**, and **ERP platforms**, enabling me to bridge the gap between finance and IT with ease.
+Known for my vision, technical expertise, and hands-on leadership in high-stakes environments, I excel in creating systems that empower executive teams and deliver long-term value to stakeholders.
+My technical acumen spans **Python, SQL, Snowflake, JavaScript**, **ERP platforms**, and **Financial Modeling**, enabling me to bridge the gap between finance and IT with ease.

 ---